zakirhasan736/metisse-new/wp-content/plugins/pinterest-for-woocommerce/readme.txt

 * Add - Clear error when the merchant is connected to another e-commerce platform.
 * Add - Mexico added to supported countries.
 * Fix - Currency is now being sent on the product page visit event.
-* Fix - Ensure add to cart tag data is consistent.
+* Fix - Ensure Add to basket tag data is consistent.
 * Fix - Price mismatch when price includes taxes.
 * Fix - Unit tests failing on WC 6.4.
 * Tweak - Simplify tracking code.